RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Implementation Details and Experimental Settings

-Our EDAC implementation is based on the open-source code of the original paper \cite{an2021uncertainty}.
-In the benchmark results, we directly report results from the paper which are the previous SOTA performance on the Gym benchmark.
-As for other experiments, we also normalize the observations and use 10 ensemble Q networks for consistency with RORL, and set the gradient diversity term $\eta=1$.
+\paragraph{EDAC} Our EDAC implementation is based on the open-source code of the original paper \cite{an2021uncertainty}.
+In the benchmark results, we directly report results from the paper which are the previous SOTA performance on the D4RL Mujoco benchmark.
+As for other experiments, we also normalize the observations and use 10 ensemble $Q$ networks for consistency with RORL, and set the gradient diversity term $\eta=1$ by default.